Eastern-Skill7173/PythonKivySharedSnippets/README.md

-6. Install the mentioned requirements in the `requirements.txt` file included inside the copied project folder, like so:
+7. Install the mentioned requirements in the `requirements.txt` file using pip, like so:
     ```
-    pip3 install -r PythonKivySharedSnippets/requirements.txt
+    pip3 install -r requirements.txt
     ```

-7. The project is now installed!
-All that is remaining is to run the `main.py` file located in the project folder, like so:
+8. The project is now installed!
+All that is remaining is to run the `main.py` file, like so:
     ```
-    python3 PythonKivySharedSnippets/main.py
+    python3 main.py
     ```

 Installing project from source has many benefits, the most important one being that in the future if any updates are released you can easily just update the files and re-run the script, like so: